2022 Annual Report

 0

-women graduated from WJI's legal literacy program.
+women graduated from WJI's Women’s Rights Education Program.

 0

-women received legal services from WJI.
+women received free legal services from WJI.

 0